 - “Come Meet a Black Person” networking events taking place across the country (the world) on third Thursdays of each month beginning January 2018 (in person and streaming service).

-- Present special “Come Meet a Black Person” events across the country for journalists and law enforcement personnel.
+- Present special “Come Meet a Black Person” events across the country.

 In closing, I am excited about the future of “Come Meet a Black Person” and evolution of the movement.
 I invite you to become a part of the movement and help change the racially divisive world that we live in today.